reyj1999/calendar-mirror/README.md

 insert = new event
 u = upcoming events
 ```
+### How is speech generated?

+Words are formed as sequences of elementary speech units.
+A phoneme is the smallest unit of sound that distinguishes one word from another word and there are 44 phonemes in the English language.
+A diphone is a sound unit composed of two adjacent partial phonemes i.e. the second half of the first phoneme and the first half of the second phoneme.
+The synthesizer uses a set of pre-recorded diphone sound samples and concatenates diphone wav files to produce speech output for a given text input.

+The folder containing the diphone wav files should be placed into the application binary (executable) working directory.
+The diphone collection was created by Alan W Black and Kevin Lenzo and more information can be found using the links in the Acknowledgements.
+The diphone license can be found [here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).

+The diphone speech synthesizer uses a small dictionary of approximately 56,600 English words.
+If a word is not recognised by the dictionary it is skipped over.
+More words will be added in future updates.

 ## Compiling Source Code

-Visual Studio Code or Geany (see Acknowledgements below for links) can be used a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
-Both integrate a terminal for building the application.
+ Geany or Visual Studio Code (see Acknowledgements below for links) can be used a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
+Both code editors have an integrated a terminal for building the application.

 ### Building